 Find out about how the scheme rolled out in 2016 and 2017 in Wyre Forest and in Redditch 2018.
 See the supporting videos made by Redditch based Frog Films showing the Opening Doors scheme in action in Redditch during June 2017.
 See Redditch students on their Opening Doors visit to West Mercia Police and at Rockline Industries.

-From Spring 2018, the scheme in Redditch will run as a rolling programme throughout the year.
+In Redditch, is runing as a rolling programme throughout the year.
 Schools and businesses are asked to enrol online - see the comprehensive brochure which provides step by step guidance of how get involved as a business and as school.

 Do get in touch if you would like to discuss your own Opening Doors to Business visit.